Home News Cars Featured Resources About

 Lost Car Registry founder Keith IngersollAt left: Lost Car Registry founder Keith Ingersoll cruising Detroit, MI's most famous strip, Woodward Ave., in a '68 Chevrolet Camaro SS/RS, VIN:124378N402766.

-A 1996 graduate of Rutgers University, Ingersoll previously worked in publishing for several years as a reporter and editor.
-He graduated from Washtenaw Community College in Ann Arbor, MI, in 2004 with an advanced certificate in automotive mechanics.
-He is employed by Classic and Exotic Service, Inc., one of the Midwest's largest automotive restoration facilities based in Troy, MI.
+A New Jersey native and 1996 graduate of Rutgers University, Ingersoll previously worked in publishing for several years as a reporter and editor.
+After moving to Detroit in 2002, he graduated from Washtenaw Community College in Ann Arbor, MI, in 2004 with an advanced certificate in automotive mechanics.
+He was previously employed by Classic and Exotic Service, Inc., one of the Midwest's largest automotive restoration facilities based in Troy, MI, for nearly a decade and continues to work on automotive research and restoration projects in his free time.

 -